 Nobel Prize winning economist Paul Krugman is not to be outdone for his caustic partisanship.
 In the aftermath of President Trump’s election Krugman assured his readers at the New York Times that the world’s stock markets would never recover.
 The election of such an “irresponsible, ignorant man,” said Krugman, would bring about the “the mother of all adverse effects” on the economy.
 “So, we are very probably looking at a global recession, with no end in sight.”
 That is hardly an intelligent economic observation so much as it is unbridled animus toward the President.

 It is clear that Krugman’s bias is such that he would rather engineer the economy according to his predilections than simply study it and objectively report on it.
 His mantra has been for years that America’s apparent economic success is due to the fact that “…our rich are much richer.”
-So much for the analytical prowess of a Nobel Laureate: a man whose ideology has an answer before a question has even been asked.
+So much for the analytical prowess of a Nobel Laureate: a man whose ideology prompts an answer before a question has even been asked.

 The Nobel committee’s vetting of Krugman’s work in economic geography was sloppy if not politically motivated.
 The field, including the mathematical elegance that is ascribed to Krugman, goes back for decades.
 What is worse, Krugman gives scant credit to those who preceded him.
 That is shameful.

 Mathematical economist J. Barkley Rosser Jr., Professor of Economics at James Madison University, who has reviewed Krugman’s work has cited all of the previous relevant work which Krugman purposely ignored.
 Rosser concludes his review by stating that “if [Krugman] is indeed the emperor of the new economic geography, then he is an emperor who has no clothes.”